 Where do you get those containers?!

-First and most important – these are the 3 Compartment Glass Meal Prep Containers from Prep Naturals (these sometimes sell out so check back).
+First and most important – these are the 3 Compartment Glass Meal Prep Containers (affiliate link!) from Prep Naturals (these sometimes sell out so check back).
 This is probably the most common question I receive.
 These style containers are essential if you want to keep food separated, like so:

 I strongly prefer to keep my hummus separate from everything else until the moment of dipping.
 Who doesn’t want full control over their dipping??
 So if you’re packing this lunch, you’ll need to pick one of the following ideas to keep a leash on your hummus:

-- Buy a small, mini 1-cup glass prep container for small things like hummus or other dipping sauce – you can reuse it every day with a quick wash.
+- Buy a small, mini 1-cup glass prep container (affiliate link!) for small things like hummus or other dipping sauce – you can reuse it every day with a quick wash.
 I also use this to pack pretzels so they aren’t crushed.

 - Buy single serve hummus packs.
 I don’t recommend this because it produces more packaging trash!

 No, I would not suggest freezing this recipe, however it is okay to freeze cooked chicken on its own if necessary.